 - K. A licensee shall ensure outdoor play equipment is securely anchored unless portable by design. - 1.
 A licensee shall ensure this play equipment is in good repair and placed with regard for safe use. - 2.
-A licensee shall ensure this play equipment includes equipment for vigorous play and large muscle activity and meets the diverse needs and abilities of children served. - L. When a licensee cannot meet the outdoor space requirement, the licensee shall provide a minimum of 700 square feet of open, accessible indoor play space for large muscle activity. - 1.
+A licensee shall ensure this play equipment includes equipment for vigorous play and large muscle activity and meets the diverse needs and abilities of children served. - When a licensee cannot meet the outdoor space requirement, the licensee shall provide a minimum of 700 square feet of open, accessible indoor play space for large muscle activity.
+There must be at least 75 square feet for each child who will use this area at one time.
+Indoor play spaces that were approved by OCCL before the effective date of these regulations will remain compliant unless the center's capacity increases. - 1.
 This indoor play space must be on-site and is in addition to the 35 square feet per child requirement. - 2.
-The licensee shall have and follow a written plan approved by OCCL, which specifies how large muscle activity will be provided.

-- M. For a center licensed before January 1, 2007, the indoor play space listed in subsection 53.L may be at a nearby facility that was previously approved by OCCL.
-If the capacity of the center increases allowing room for an indoor play space, the center must have 700 square feet of open indoor play space. - N. A licensee shall ensure a rooftop or elevated play space above the first floor is protected by a non-climbable, secure, and hazard-free barrier that is at least seven feet in height.
+There must be a protective surface of an approved resilient material, such as rubber mats, to absorb falls beneath and in the fall zones of climbing equipment, slides, swings, and similar equipment.
+This material must be at a sufficient depth or thickness as required by the manufacturer's specifications or other approved entity. - 3.
+The licensee shall have and follow a written plan approved by OCCL, which specifies how large muscle activity will be provided. - M. For a center licensed before January 1, 2007, the indoor play space listed in subsection 53.L may be at a nearby facility that was previously approved by OCCL.
+If the capacity of the center increases allowing room for an indoor play space, the center must comply with subsection 53.L. - N. A licensee shall ensure a rooftop or elevated play space above the first floor is protected by a non-climbable, secure, and hazard-free barrier that is at least seven feet in height. - O. Portable sinks are prohibited in the outdoor area.